Aakash-Balasundaram/SocialSyncConsole/README.md

-# 🌐 SocialSyncConsole (SSC)
+# 🌐 SocialSyncConsole (SYC)

-**SocialSyncConsole (SSC)** is a modern **Social Media Dashboard** that helps you monitor and manage all your social media accounts in one place.
+**SocialSyncConsole (SYC)** is a modern **Social Media Dashboard** that helps you monitor and manage all your social media accounts in one place.
 This **cross-platform web application** seamlessly connects with services like **Instagram, Facebook, Twitter (X) YouTube, LinkedIn and WhatsApp**, providing a unified view and control panel for your online presence.